kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 Vault will be configured to store its state in the Consul cluster setup in the previous section.
 A StatefulSet is being used to ensure each Vault instance receives a stable DNS name and to provide stable storage for the local consul instance running as a side-car.

-Create the Vault ConfigMap and store the Vault configuration file:
+Create the Vault ConfigMap which holds the Vault server configuration:

 ```
 kubectl apply -f configmaps/vault.yaml